 Date: July 22, 2014

-Revised: February 2, 2015
+Revised: Augist 39, 2015

 Re: PerkinElmer image format

 Background

 This describes a TIFF format that PerkinElmer uses for its tissue images.
 The imagery may be a simple RGB image, a set of unmixed multispectral image (MSI) components, or a whole-slide scan.
 In the latter case, it may be a brightfield (BF) color RGB image or a multiband fluorescence (FL) image.